RedHatSatellite/sat6_scripts/README.md

   --nogpg               Skip GPG checking
-  -u, --unattended      Answer any prompts safely, allowing automated usage -r, --repodata        Include repodata for repos with no incremental content -p, --puppetforge     Include puppet-forge-server format Puppet Forge repo --notar               Do not archive the extracted content --forcexport          Force export from an import-only (Disconnected) Satellite
+  -u, --unattended      Answer any prompts safely, allowing automated usage -r, --repodata        Include repodata for repos with no incremental content -S, --splitsize       Size of split files in Megabytes, defaults to 4200 -p, --puppetforge     Include puppet-forge-server format Puppet Forge repo --notar               Do not archive the extracted content --forcexport          Force export from an import-only (Disconnected) Satellite